Senior Program Officer

 Md.
 Shanawaz works in collaboration with Global Fund for Children’s Asia team, providing grantmaking, capacity development, and program-related support to Bangladesh-based partners advancing the rights of children and youth.
 Shanawaz brings eight years of experience working for national and international nonprofits, and he has expertise in inclusive quality education, youth empowerment, training, capacity development, grantmaking, and program management.
 Prior to joining GFC, Shanawaz led Habitat for Humanity International’s youth empowerment program in Bangladesh; managed the educational equity program for Teach For Bangladesh, a partner of the global education network Teach For All; and worked with Dhaka Ahsania Mission, a national nongovernmental organization.
 Shanawaz is an alumnus of the Global Educational Equity Fellowship, through which he taught a group of underprivileged children for two years in a primary school located in a marginalized community.
 Shanawaz has a bachelor’s degree in English language and linguistics from American International University-Bangladesh and a master’s degree in education from BRAC University.
 He holds professional certifications in project management, youth development, and mental health.
 Shanawaz is fluent in Bangla and English and has working proficiency in Hindi and Urdu.

-Palmer Shepherd provides leadership for Global Fund for Children’s internal systems, operations, and workflow and is responsible for improving tracking and processes throughout the organization.
-He is the Board liaison and manages donations processing, financial projections, donor database operations, and other administrative functions.
-Palmer has over 15 years of nonprofit experience, with a strong focus on addressing the operational needs of fundraising and creating strong and efficient infrastructures.
-His expertise includes donor databases, online fundraising and communications, prospect research, and event management.
+Palmer Shepherd provides leadership for Global Fund for Children’s operations, technology, governance, human resources, and internal systems and works to enact system improvements throughout the organization.
+He is the Board liaison and oversees database operations and donation processing, ensures teams have what they need for productive workspaces, maintains safe and secure systems and infrastructure, and works to improve organizational culture and to articulate GFC’s mission, vision, and values.
+Palmer has over 20 years of nonprofit experience, with a strong focus on addressing the operational needs of nonprofits and creating strong and efficient infrastructures.
+His expertise includes operations, technology, donor databases, online fundraising, communications, and human resources.
 Prior to joining GFC, Palmer worked for the National Breast Cancer Coalition, the Dallas Zoological Society, and Meridian International Center.
 Palmer earned a master’s degree in music from Carnegie Mellon University and a global master’s degree in international relations from Webster University, where his studies took place in Austria, England, Switzerland, the Netherlands, and Thailand.
-Palmer is conversant in Arabic and French.

 Director of Innovation and Influencing